jpaulm/fbp-tutorial-filter-file/Step13/README.md

 ## Step13 - "Brackets" and "substreams"

+### Grouping records

 Up to now we have been dealing with "streams" of data chunks called "Information Packets" (IPs), but very often we want to subdivide the IP stream into smaller (often nested) groupings.
 We call them "substreams", and they are delimited by special non-data IPs called "open bracket" and "close bracket".

-Here is an example from the book "Flow-Based Programming" (Fig. 9.1):
+Here is an example from the book "Flow-Based Programming" (Fig. 9.1).
+We show a typical sequential file, with two levels of groupings: branch, and account.
+Note that there are often no special records showing the beginning or end of a grouping - this often has to be detected by changes in "control fields".

 ```
  IP type     branch   acct #      date       amount   DEP/WD